 The Myrick/Sanchez publicity machine was already in motion at Sundance that year.
-The film’s actors were listed as “missing” or “deceased” in programs and on PR materials, and they treated the story as a reality, proving their own acting abilities in the process.
+They treated the story as a reality, proving their own acting abilities in the process.

 By the end of the festival, Artisan Entertainment had purchased the distribution rights for The Blair Witch Project for $1.1 million, which had to have blown their minds considering the film’s modest budget of only an estimated $60,000.

 The next step, of course, was how to sell the film to larger audiences.

 Myrick and Sanchez went back to work and in the process created a cultural phenomenon using a shiny new tool that was creating its own waves at the time: the internet.

 In 1999, online communication and news were still in their infancy for a large portion of the population.
 Search engines were crude, and pictures and other media could take a few minutes to load.
 IRC chat was the rage, and in only a few months, the word Napster would begin being whispered between friends.

 It was a time that remains shiny with nostalgia.

 If you went online and searched “Blair Witch,” you weren’t apt to find reviews so much as the now-famous “Missing” posters and interviews, “news stories,” and other documents carefully constructed by the film’s creators to give the illusion that their film did, in fact, actually happen.